Understand and Prevent Whooping Cough

-This summer, Hungary has seen an alarming rise in whooping cough infections.
-The National Centre for Public Health (Nemzeti Népegészségügyi Központ) has released data showing a sharp increase in suspected cases, reaching a record high in the last week of July, according to Portfolio.hu.
-This resurgence has raised concern among the general public and healthcare professionals alike, prompting a closer look at this infectious disease and the measures needed to protect yourself and control its spread.
+This summer, Hungary experienced a significant surge in whooping cough cases.
+The National Centre for Public Health (Nemzeti Népegészségügyi Központ) reported data indicating a sharp rise in suspected infections, with record numbers observed in late July, according to Portfolio.hu.
+This uptick has caused concern among both the public and healthcare workers, leading to increased focus on understanding this infectious disease and the necessary precautions to prevent its spread.

 Whooping cough, scientifically known as Pertussis, is a highly contagious respiratory infection caused by a bacterium called Bordetella pertussis.
 The disease is known for its severe coughing fits, making breathing hard.
 The infection manifests in two stages after an incubation period typically lasting 7 to 10 days.